JuliaManifolds/Manopt.jl/docs/src/tutorials/CountAndCache.md

 ## Counting

-We first define our task, the Riemannian Center of Mass from the [Get Started: Optimize!](https://manoptjl.org/stable/tutorials/Optimize!.html). tutorial
+We first define our task, the Riemannian Center of Mass from the [Get Started: Optimize!](https://manoptjl.org/stable/tutorials/Optimize!.html) tutorial.

 ``` julia
 n = 100